openkfw/TruBudget/docs/operation-administration/installation/create-new-network/bare-metal.md

 # Create a New Network Directly on Machine

 This guide describes how to create a new network without the use of Docker, Docker-Compose or Kubernetes.
-Before starting the network make sure to [install the necessary software on your machine.](../connect-to-existing-node/bare-metal.md)
+Before starting make sure to have `docker`,`docker-compose`,`node`,`npm` and the [latest release of MultiChain](https://www.multichain.com/download-community/) available on your machine.

 ## Table of Contents